ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 potential use of Quick-Start to attack routers or to tie up available Quick-Start bandwidth.

-## Tunnel Behavior

-When the proposal relies on explicit signals from the path, the effect of traffic passing through the tunnel -- where routers may not be aware of the underlying flow -- MUST be considered.

 ## Extreme Packet Reordering

 {{?RFC4653}} discusses the effect of extreme packet reordering.

 ## Transient Events

-The proposal should consider how the alternate congestion control mechanism would perform in the presence of transient events such as sudden congestion, a routing change, or a mobility event.
+The proposal SHOULD consider how the proposed congestion control algorithm would perform in the presence of transient events such as sudden onset of congestion, a routing change, or a mobility event.
 Routing changes, link disconnections, intermittent link connectivity, and mobility are discussed in more detail in Section 17 of {{Tools}}.